Azure-Samples/LearnAI-CustomComputerVisionwithAML/lab02.0-ingestion-integration/0_README.md

 Using Azure ML Computer Vision Package, this hands-on lab demonstrates how you can ingest image datasets and perform image processing using third party libraries for advanced Computer Vision tasks.

 In many scenarios such as in manufacturing plants/medical imaging, images are typically available incrementally over time.
 To have a vision system that can make incremental changes to refine the performance can be very valuable.
 Azure ML Computer Vision Package offers flexibility to process images incrementally.
 The lab also integrates OpenCV to show how you can extract edges from a sample set of images for more advanced shape detection.

-In this lab, we will:
-- Ingest images into a workflow in multiple ways
-- Integrate OpenCV to perform image processing tasks such as extract edges
-- Add images incrementally to the workflow
+Edge detection is used as an example to demonstrate integration of OpenCV's image processing functionalities.

 ### Learning Objectives ###